Radio Television of Kosovo: Radio Television of Kosovo (1999-present)

 In 2001, RTK was established as an independent public service broadcaster by a UNMIK broadcasting regulation.
 The station was initially managed by the European Broadcasting Union to permit time for a non-political Board of Directors to be established.
 This was in place and the station was independent of the EBU by the end of the year.
 In January 2002, an office was opened in Tirana, with a website launching in July.
 A second office was opened in Tetovo in November 2002.

 In 2002, at which time it was broadcasting 15 hours a day, 35% of the station's broadcasts were produced externally, with the bulk of programming local.
 It included news and business coverage as well as farming information.
 Broadcasting remained multilingual, with programming in another language (the Romani language magazine “Yekhipe") beginning in September 2003.
 On 22 December of that year, the station began broadcasting 24 hours a day.
 Also in 2002, RTK began hosting awards, with the best news moderator being honored by the "Drita Germizaj" award and the best cameraman by the "Rudolf Sopi" award.

 RTK's radio transmission began with the October 1999 acquisition of the multilingual public radio station "Radio Prishtina", which became "Radio Kosovo".
 In 2000, it acquired the multi-ethnic UN youth radio station Radio Blue Sky.

 In 2013, RTK introduced a new logo and a newly corporate identity for the first time of 14 years since 1999.
 By that, the grey-coloured 1-numeral along with the red letter R, the white letter T, and the yellow letter K are all replaced by something brand new that is the RTK wordmark which is coloured blue, but it has the letter K being put inside a half square.
 At the same time, RTK's TV services were expanded to include a channel called RTK 2, which is intended to focus on minorities, and with it, all minority language programming were moved from RTK 1 to RTK 2.

 By 2014, RTK saw the launch of two new stations such as RTK 3 which is a news channel and RTK 4 which is an arts and documentary channel.
+In 2018, the network switched to high-definition broadcasting for all its channels.

 Journalists at RTK have repeatedly protested in 2015 against political interference, up to asking for the dismissal of chief editors for obstruction and internal censorship.

 Management

-RTK is regulated by the Law on Public Broadcasting.
+RTK is regulated by the Law on Public Broadcasting, and it is governed by a Board whose members are approved by the Kosovo Assembly.
 Its financing was originally guaranteed by a license fee paid over electricity bill, until the Constitutional Court declared that it was not due and shifted RTK's budget over state subsidy (0.7% of Kosovo's budget).
 The change raised concerns for the preservation of RTK's independence.
 The legal requirement for RTK to plan an end to the transitional state budget funding has not been enacted.